 Which is better?
 Stainless Steel, plastic or fibreglass water tanks?

 Ah, the battle of the materials!
-There is always much debate of which is best for a water tank!
+There is always much debate about which is best for a water tank!
 Is it stainless steel?
 Plastic?
 Or are fiberglass water tanks the best?
 The honest answer, is that it all depends on what you are going to be using the water tank for.

 Why are you storing water?
 For what purpose?
 If you wish to store potable drinking water, then there are select materials that are suitable, whereas certain others are an absolute no-no.